saeed0x1/calculator/README.md

 # Calculator

-A simple calculator program written in using HTML, CSS and Javascript
+A simple calculator program using HTML, CSS and Javascript